How to File for Disability Benefits in New Jersey

 - Apply in person by making an appointment to visit your nearest Social Security office.
 You can find the office closest to you by using the locator service on the SSA’s website.

-When you apply, you should be prepared with:
+When you apply, you should be prepared with the following information:

 - Your Social Security Number (SSN),